Selected Publications

 February 28, 2022

-A new article in Nature Medicine showed that CBM588 significantly improved the outcomes of patients with advanced kidney cancer and undergoing immunotherapy in a Phase 1 study conducted at the City of Hope Comprehensive Cancer Center.
+A recent article in Nature Medicine showed that CBM588 significantly improved the outcomes of patients with advanced kidney cancer and undergoing immunotherapy in a Phase 1 study conducted at the City of Hope Comprehensive Cancer Center.
 The study was led by Sumanta Pal, MD and represents the first randomized study to prospectively assess a live biotherapeutic product in combination with immune checkpoint inhibitors.

 LACTIN-V Phase 2b Bacterial Vaginosis Study Published in the New England Journal of Medicine